department-of-veterans-affairs/va.gov-team/products/platform/test-user-account-dashboard/product-outline.md

 ## Measuring Success

 ### Key Performance Indicators (KPIs)
--Reduction on time to find a test user account to QA a new test case -Reduced # of questions about how to find a test user account -Increase # of QA tests being fully executed with test user accounts
+Reduction on time to find a test user account to QA a new test case

+Reduced # of questions about how to find a test user account

+Increase # of QA tests being fully executed with test user accounts

 More KPIs TBD...